jenky/hades/README.md

 ###

-If you would like to use different error format for your application, you should call the `Hades::errorFormat()` method in the `boot` method of your `App\Providers\AuthServiceProvider` class:
+If you would like to use different error format for your application, you should call the `Hades::errorFormat()` method in the `boot` method of your `App\Providers\AppServiceProvider` class:

 ```php
 use Jenky\Hades\Hades;